 Let me tell you all about me!

 I'm curious and I love to learn about new things - so I've put a lot of emphasis into my education.
-Education is my main focus, and I'm currently studying Computer Science (with Games Development) at the University of Hull, and taken a module in Astrophysics.
+Education is my main focus, and despite having already graduated and no longer being in formal education, I'm always eager to learn and understand new ideas and concepts.
 I have also studied Mathematics, Biology and German at Selby College.

 Everywhere I look I see inspiration; I enjoy trying to replicate game mechanics, and simulations of real life scenarios (ie, planetary systems).
 My favourite field of Computer Science is Artificial Intelligence and Machine Learning.
 I find myself inspired often by the stories told by Steve Wozniak.